etmyers01/CS-601/README.md

 -   DOM Manipulation from JS.
     -   JavaScript is used to highlight navigation button corresponding to active page using tag ID comparisons.
     -   JavaScript is used to highlight table data cells in all table on mouseover.
-    -   JSON & JavaScript used to dynamically populate work examples to DOM within projects page.
     -   JS setPalette() function used to override color css.
 -   Favicon installed in head of each page
 -   W3C light blue palette .css file employed for continuity (credit: https://www.w3schools.com/lib/w3-theme-light-blue.css)